 What glad tidings does Android 4.0 Ice Cream Sandwich (ICS) bring to its users?
 What better experiences can we expect from it?
-Read on to know more about how Android 4.0 Ice Cream Sandwich is being true to Google’s description of it: “the best Android we’ve ever made yet.”
+Read more about how the Android 4.0 Ice Cream Sandwich is added to Google’s description: “the best Android we’ve ever made.”

-Android 4.0 includes a virtual button that allows you to browse and instantly switch to apps you recently used.
-The list displays thumbnail images of apps–instead of just icons–so you can see which part of the apps are currently working in the background.
+Android 4.0 includes a virtual button that allows you to browse and instantly switch to recently used apps.
+The list displays thumbnail images of apps–instead of just icons–so you can see which parts of the apps are currently working in the background.

-And, if you want to throw away or discard an item on the list, simply flick the thumbnail in order to remove it from the list.
+And, if you want to throw away or discard an item on the list, flick the thumbnail to remove it from the list.

 Instant Screenshots with Button Press

-There are many instances in which you’d like to share to others what is currently displayed on your screen.
-There are also times when you just need to save a screenshot for later use.
+You’d like to share what is currently displayed on your screen with others in many instances.
+There are also times when you need to save a screenshot for later use.
 In previous versions of Android, you could take screenshots by installing apps for that purpose.
 In Android 4.0, it’s a built-in feature.

-By holding the Power and Volume Down buttons together, your Android smartphone lets you capture screen images instantly.
+Holding the Power and Volume Down buttons together lets your Android smartphone capture screen images instantly.

 Improved Notification Bar

-There are several improvements that Google has done to the Notification Bar in Android 4.0.
+There are several improvements that Google has made to the Notification Bar in Android 4.0.
 For instance, it can now be pulled down from the Lock Screen.
-Another is that you can discard items from the list of notifications by simply flicking an item to the right.
-This means that you can remove items on the Notification Bar one by one.
+Another is that you can discard items from the list of notifications by simply clicking an item to the right.
+This means you can remove items on the Notification Bar individually.

-In previous versions of Android, it’s either you clear all notifications with one tap or you leave all of them untouched.
+In previous versions of Android, you either clear all notifications with one tap or leave all of them untouched.